alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v1/_index.md

 ## Overview

 Alpaca Data API v1 provides the market data available to the client user through the REST and websocket streaming interfaces.
-Alpaca Data API consolidates data sources from five different exchanges.
+The Alpaca Data API v1 consolidates data sources from a single exchange.

 - IEX (Investors Exchange LLC)
-- NYSE National, Inc.
-- Nasdaq BX, Inc.
-- Nasdaq PSX
-- NYSE Chicago, Inc.

 ## Authentication